What Is a VPN Tunnel and How It Works

 - Wireguard

-Wireguard is a relatively new open-source VPN protocol that uses modern cryptography to secure your connection and deliver fast performance.
-VeePN offers Wireguard, along with OpenVPN, and IKEv2, so you can choose the protocol that suits your needs.
+Wireguard is a fairly recent open-source VPN protocol which utilizes current cryptography to safeguard your connection and offer high-performance.
+VeePN also supports Wireguard, as well as OpenVPN, and IKEv2, and therefore, you have the choice of the protocol that fits your requirements.

 Split tunneling

-Split tunneling with a VPN gives you more control over your traffic and connection.
+VPN split tunneling gives you more control over your traffic and connection.
 If you don’t need all of your outgoing information encrypted, splitting your data into separate tunnels may be ideal.

 What is split tunneling?

-Split tunneling allows you to route specific traffic through an encrypted VPN tunnel while sending other information directly to the open web.
-When using the feature, you’ll want to direct apps that contain private data to the VPN and other less-sensitive traffic to the unencrypted connection.
+Split tunneling can be used to tunnel selected traffic over an encrypted VPN tunnel and use the remainder of the information to be sent to the open web.
+It will be desirable to send apps that contain sensitive information to the VPN and other less sensitive traffic to the unencrypted connection when using the feature.

 Do you need split tunneling?

-Split tunneling is ideal for anyone who wants to encrypt certain information but preserve internet speed when dealing with less-sensitive data.
+Split tunneling is ideal for anyone who wants to encrypt certain information on desktops or mobile devices but preserve Internet speed when dealing with less-sensitive data.
 For example, you could choose to encrypt your browsing activity while leaving your online games or other services open so increased latency doesn’t affect performance.

 If you’d prefer to have all of your traffic treated the same — either encrypted or not — split tunneling isn’t necessary.